 Tax Base: Aggregate material removed from gravel pits or deposits in counties electing to impose the tax.
 Aggregate material means nonmetallic natural mineral aggregate and includes sand, silica sand, gravel, crushed rock, limestone, and granite.
-Currently the tax is imposed by 34 counties and 3 townships in St. Louis County.
+Currently the tax is imposed by 34 counties and 3 townships.